 That includes frying pans, sauce pans, oven dishes.

 The floor unit I placed on the right side of the cooker is a very ingenious one.
-It has 3 drawers of which 2 very deep ones.
+It has three drawers, two of which are very deep ones.
 This not only can store a great amount of pots and pans but it makes it effortless for us to find what we want without digging in a pile of stacked crockery.

 The wall units next to the cooker have a different function but still I believe essential.